Cover Image Credit: wikipedia

 The tour will take anywhere from two to three hours.
-The factory itself was started back in 1797, and it was closed down on the turn of the century in 1999.
+The factory itself was started back in 1797, and it was closed down at the turn of the century in 1999.
 The museum also has videos as well as interactive sessions where you can gain more knowledge about the history of the place.
 Oh, and at the end of the tour, everyone gets to taste around fifteen types of sugar, all of which were first invented in Mauritius itself.

 5. Martello Tower

-Suggested Read: Mauritius Tourism: All That You Need To Know
+Suggested URL: Mauritius Tourism: All That You Need To Know

 6. Eureka House

 Built in the early 1800’s as a grand mansion, this place is a museum now, providing an insight into the colonial past of the country.
 The house itself bears characteristics of tropical architecture with about 109 doors and a large number of rooms to keep the place cool even in scorching summers.
-The place houses many antiques, pieces of furniture and maps dating back to French East India Company along with servant quarters and kitchens.
+The place houses many antiques, pieces of furniture and maps dating back to the French East India Company along with servant quarters and kitchens.
 Truthfully, this is the one historical building in Mauritius you should not miss, no matter what!

 7. Le Morne

 Another UNESCO World Heritage Site, the place is undoubtedly one of the most famous places of historical interest in Mauritius.
 It is simply a mountain located southwest of the island, which provided shelter to a number of slaves who dared to run away from their masters back in the day.
 Given the place’s dangerous, inaccessible topography, the slaves who got away created their own communities here and stayed in the caves.
 The place is a huge symbol of their fight for freedom and the uncrushable human spirit.

 8. Matthew Flinders Monument